awsdocs/amazon-s3-developer-guide/doc_source/object-lock-overview.md

 ## Required Permissions<a name="object-lock-permissions"></a>

  Amazon S3 object lock operations require specific permissions\.
-For more information, see [Permissions for Object Operations](using-with-s3-actions.md#using-with-s3-actions-related-to-objects)\.
+For more information about required permissions, see [Example — Object Operations](using-with-s3-actions.md#using-with-s3-actions-related-to-objects)\.
+For information about using conditions with permissions, see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\.